bentoml/Yatai/docs/source/installation/yatai_image_builder.rst

           Store the :code:`repositoryArn` returned by the command for later use.

-        4. Create an IAM policy for ECR push access for the bento image builder pod of yatai-deployment
+        4. Create an IAM policy for ECR push access for the bento image builder pod of yatai-image-builder

         Create a file named :code:`yatai-image-builder-pod-ecr-policy.json` with the following content: